Ideal202604/Arpita.K_Portfolio/README.md

-# Premium Director Portfolio Website — Dr. Arpita Kathane
+# Director Portfolio Website — Dr. Arpita Kathane

 ## Overview
 A high-end, production-ready corporate portfolio website built with React 18 + TypeScript + Vite + Tailwind CSS + Shadcn UI + Framer Motion.
 The site will feel like a handcrafted premium agency build — not a template.